 Another different thing is Cherry MX can last way longer than Gateron switches.
 However, those Cherry MX fakes are famous for their durability.
 Even though they can only last up to 50 million key activations, users respond that they hardly get into problems with them.

-The most obvious difference between Gateron Switches and Cherry MX is price.
+The most obvious difference between Gateron and Cherry MX Switches is price.
 Cherry MX is twice as expensive as Gateron.
 If your budget is tight, Gateron Switches are a great choice for you.

 If there is one thing that Gateron can win over Cherry MX, it must be their linear line.
 Gateron switches produce a more constant, and even smoother feeling than Cherry MX.
 Therefore, they definitely feel less strenuous to type on.